How To Stop Lactation

-For moms who cannot be with their baby all the time, and even for some stay at home moms who express milk in order for them to attend to their other domestic duties aside from looking after the new baby, expressing milk gives them the option to provide their baby with the benefits of breast milk.
+For moms who cannot be with their baby all the time, and even for some stay at home moms who express milk for them to attend to their other domestic duties aside from looking after the new baby, expressing milk gives them the option to provide their baby with the benefits of breast milk.

 When you decide to stop breast pumping, the consequences are similar to that of stopping breastfeeding.
-If done abruptly, it will cause pain and engorgement of the breasts, even fever and infection in some women.
+If done abruptly, it will cause pain and engorgement of the breasts, even fever, and infection in some women.

 To stop lactation or milk production, here are some things you can do (or take) so you can feel better while safely and slowly reducing your milk supply:

 - Gradually eliminate one pumping session at a time.
 Express milk only to relieve engorgement, but do not empty them of milk.
 This will signal to your body to reduce its milk production and eventually, to stop lactation.
 This will also give your body a chance to adjust to the slow but eventual cessation of your milk production.

 - Do not bind your breasts.
 This is a very out-of-date practice which shouldn’t be done.
 Preventing milk from naturally coming out of your breast will clog your milk ducts.
 If it does so, the trapped milk will calcify and it may cause mastitis.
 Wear a nursing bra that offers ample support, is comfortable and made from cotton to let blood circulate freely in your breasts.

 - Try a nursing-safe pain reliever for the pain.
 For this method, please consult a doctor first.
 The most common pain killers you could be given would be ibuprofen or acetaminophen.